 Create a routine

 “The best advice I have is to keep hours as normal as possible,” says Amanda Basse, marketing coordinator for staySky Hotels and Resorts, who works from home several days a week.
-“As a working mom, it is easy to fall into the habits of working late hours and early morning, but I find I am most productive when I keep a steady schedule and only use the ‘flex’ hours as needed.
+“As a working mom, it’s easy to fall into the habits of working late hours and early morning, but I find I am most productive when I keep a steady schedule and only use the ‘flex’ hours as needed.
 I make a list of goals to accomplish each week and I am sure to work towards those to keep me on track.”

 Create a healthy work life